emtr8/portfolio/README.md

-# Emma Trapp | Data Analytics Portfolio
+# Emma Trapp | Business Analytics & Data Science Portfolio

 A collection of data analytics, machine learning, and business intelligence projects using Python, SQL, and data visualization.